orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 Notice that there are:

 - action names, like `save` and `success-message`
-- sub-processes, like `require-uploads` and `maybe-require-valid`, which runs a number of steps and stop processing if uploads are pending or the data is not valid)
+- sub-processes, like `require-uploads`, which runs a number of steps and stop processing if uploads are pending or the data is not valid)
 - the two combinators, `then` and `recover`

 So in the example above what you want to say is the following: